CogitatorTech/gaggle/README.md

 Gaggle is a DuckDB extension that allows you to work with Kaggle datasets directly in SQL queries, as if they were DuckDB tables.
-It is written in Rust and uses the official Kaggle API to search, download, and manage datasets.
+It is written in Rust and uses the Kaggle API to search, download, and manage datasets.

-Kaggle hosts a large collection of very useful datasets for data science and machine learning work.
+Kaggle hosts a large collection of very useful datasets for data science and machine learning.
-Accessing these datasets typically involves multiple steps including manually downloading a dataset (as a ZIP file), extracting it, loading the files in the dataset into your data science environment, and managing storage and dataset updates, etc.
+Accessing these datasets typically involves manually downloading a dataset (as a ZIP file), extracting it, loading the files in the dataset into your data science environment, and managing storage and dataset updates, etc.
-This workflow can be a at time.
+This workflow can be become complex, especially when working with multiple datasets or when datasets are updated frequently.
-Gaggle tries to help simplify this process by integrating Kaggle dataset access directly into DuckDB.
+Gaggle tries to help simplify this process by hiding the complexity and letting you work with datasets directly inside an analytical database like DuckDB that can handle fast queries.
+In essence, Gaggle makes DuckDB into a SQL-enabled frontend for Kaggle datasets.

 ### Features

-- Has a simple API (just a handful of SQL functions)
+- Has a simple API to interact with Kaggle datasets from DuckDB
-- Allows you search, download, update, and delete Kaggle datasets directly from DuckDB
+- Allows you to search, download, and read datasets from Kaggle
-- Supports datasets made of CSV, JSON, and Parquet files
+- Supports datasets that contain CSV, Parquet, JSON, and XLSX files (XLSX requires DuckDB's Excel reader to be available in your DuckDB build)
 - Configurable and has built-in caching support
+- Thread-safe, fast, and has a low memory footprint
-- Thread-safe and memory-efficient
+- Supports dataset versioning and update checks

 See the [ROADMAP.md](ROADMAP.md) for planned features and the [docs](docs) folder for detailed documentation.